-When we obtain discounts from participating providers, or through direct negotiations with other Non-Network providers, we pass along your share of the savings.
+If we obtain discounts through direct negotiations with Non-Network providers, we pass along your share of the savings.

 We apply the National Correct Coding Initiative (NCCI) edits published by the Centers for Medicare and Medicaid Services (CMS) in reviewing billed services and making Plan benefit payments for them.